Walters Bluff fire: Nelson residents evacuated, mobile coverage affected

 - A medium-scale adverse event has been declared for Tasman district, unlocking $50,000 of extra funding to help speed up the recovery.

-Nelson residents are being evacuated after a second fire broke out in Walters Bluff.
+Ground crews will continue to work through the night after Nelson residents were evacuated after a second fire broke out in Walters Bluff.

+At an official briefing from emergency services tonight, Fire and Emergency NZ incident John Sutton said so far they had managed through the day without significant growth in the fire.

+"If this continues on for today, it'll put us in a good situation tomorrow."

 The fire is located in Sir Stanley Whitehead Reserve.